Firefighter blocked from helping Floyd returns to stand | Law-Order

 "They definitely put their hands on the Mace, and we all pulled back," Frazier told the jury.

 Chauvin, 45, is charged with murder and manslaughter, accused of killing Floyd by pinning the 46-year-old handcuffed Black man to the pavement for what prosecutors said was 9 minutes, 29 seconds.
-Floyd was arrested after being accused of trying to pass a counterfeit $20 bill at the convenience store.
+Floyd was arrested after being accused of trying to pass a counterfeit USD 20 bill at the convenience store.

 Floyd's death, along with the bystander video of him pleading that he couldn't breathe, triggered sometimes violent protests around the world and a reckoning over racism and police brutality across the US.